 These problems have led a number of states to pass domestic violence leave laws, which give victims of domestic violence the right to take time off for certain reasons.
-Some states allow those who are victims of, or witnesses to, a crime to take time off to attend court proceedings; these laws protect victims of domestic violence, although they also apply more generally.
+Some states also allow those who are victims of, or witnesses to, a crime to take time off to attend court proceedings.
+These laws apply to victims of crime in general, which includes victims of domestic violence.
 And, the federal Family and Medical Leave Act (FMLA) may also provide a right to leave for some domestic violence victims.

 State Domestic Violence Leave Laws

 Almost a dozen states -- including California, Florida, Illinois, and Washington -- and the District of Columbia have passed laws giving victims of domestic violence the right to take some time off work.
 These laws vary significantly in the details, including:

 - How much time off.
 Some states allow employees to take up to a set amount of days or weeks off; other states allow employees to take a "reasonable" amount of leave or simply prohibit employers from disciplining or firing employees who take time off for reasons related to domestic leave.